A commonly-held idea is that Multi-Voxel Pattern Analysis has something to do with patterns over voxels.

-The truth is, analyses that treat each voxel independently are perfectly happy to tell you about nearby voxels encoding a stimulus in opposite directions.
+But the truth is, analyses that treat each voxel independently are perfectly happy to tell you about nearby voxels encoding a stimulus in opposite directions.
 Suppose you have two stimulus conditions, like face vs. house.
 At each voxel independently, you can perform an ANOVA against these category labels.
 If two adjacent voxels encode the categories in opposite directions, the F-statistics at these voxels will both be large.

 You can spatially smooth these F-statistics and align them between subjects, and get a statistical map of where in the brain encodes information about faces and houses.
-(Of course, ANOVA isn't the only option.
-For example, you can use support vector machines or other methods to classify the one-dimensional response in a single voxel, and report classification accuracies.)

 beta_1 * voxel_1 + beta_2 * voxel_2 + ... + beta_n * voxel_n